 Report requests for off-site payment

-If a host on the Airbnb site asks you to pay off-site, report it to us by flagging the message—just look for the flag icon in your message thread.
+If an Airbnb host on the Airbnb site asks you to pay off site or through another company, report it to us.

-If you receive a personal email from anyone (including an firstname.lastname@example.org or any other email@example.com email address) asking you to pay or accept payment off-site, let us know immediately.
+If you receive an email from anyone (including an firstname.lastname@example.org or any other email@example.com email address) asking you to pay or accept payment off site, let us know immediately.

 Types of scams

-- Phishing Scam: A type of scam in which someone will send an email or link that is made to look like it's from Airbnb or another trusted site.
-These messages are designed to trick you into providing confidential information such as passwords or other email addresses and may contain malware, which is malicious software that gains access to your computer to gather your personal information, including passwords.
+- Phishing Scam: Someone sends an email or link that looks like it's from Airbnb or another trusted site.
+These messages are designed to trick you into providing confidential information such as passwords or other email addresses.
+Phishing messages may contain malware, which is malicious software that gains access to your computer to gather your personal information, including passwords.